Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.9.10

+* Fixed an issue with using `jQuery.noConflict()` in older IE. Fix for [issue #55](https://github.com/Mottie/Keyboard/issues/55).
+* Added two Hungarian (Magyar) keyboard layouts.
+Thanks to Tóth Gergely for sharing - from [issue #48](https://github.com/Mottie/Keyboard/issues/48).
+* Fixed a problem with IE8 and hidden inputs.
+Apparently the original IE8 and not IE9 in compatibility mode has this problem.
+Thanks to Chris Mullins in [issue #56](https://github.com/Mottie/Keyboard/issues/56).

 ### Version 1.9.9

 * Fixed an issue with the enter key that was introduced in 1.9.8 - sorry!